smartsheet-platform/smartsheet-java-sdk/README.md

 This is a Java SDK to simplify connecting to [Smartsheet API](https://www.smartsheet.redoc.ly) in Java applications.

+## Notice
+This repo has moved to the Smartsheet Organization on GitHub and can be accessed [here](https://github.com/smartsheet/smartsheet-java-sdk).

 ## System Requirements

 The SDK supports Java version 1.6 or later.